-Wolfberry well reserves are typically approximately 80% from the Wolfcamp section and 20% from the Spraberry section, consisting of approximately 64% oil, 23% natural gas liquids, and 13% natural gas.
-Pinnacle Energy Services, LLC, an independent petroleum engineering firm, has estimated that at December 31, 2007, proved reserves net to our interest in these assets were approximately 6.6 million BOE, of which 19.5% were classified as proved developed producing, or PDP.
-Proved undeveloped, or PUD, reserves included in this estimate were from 92 gross well locations on 40-acre units.
+Wolfberry well reserves are typically approximately 80% from the Wolfcamp section and 20% from the Spraberry section.
+Pinnacle Energy Services, LLC, an independent petroleum engineering firm, has estimated that at December 31, 2008, proved reserves net to our interest in these assets were approximately 8.4 million BOE, of which 25% were classified as proved developed producing, or PDP.
+Proved undeveloped, or PUD, reserves included in this estimate were from 115 gross well locations on 40-acre units.
 The proved reserves are located in the Wolfcamp and Spraberry formations, which are generally characterized as long-lived, with predictable production profiles.
-Wells to be drilled will be approximately 10,200 feet at an estimated average gross completed well cost of \$1.7 million.
-The gross estimated ultimate recovery, or EUR, as estimated by Pinnacle Energy Services, LLC, is expected to average gross 146,000 BOE per well with an average net revenue interest in the field of approximately 75%.
-We have a 50% working interest and approximately 37.5% net revenue interest in the field.
+The gross estimated ultimate recovery, or EUR, as estimated by Pinnacle Energy Services, LLC, is expected to average gross 145,000 BOE per well or approximately 55,000 BOE net to our interest.